freecinc/freecinc-helm/README.md

 If this fails to update a resource, one way to force things is to delete the resource with kubectl and re-run one of the above commands.

-To delete it the release (noting that this may fail to delete stuff):
+To delete it the release (*including persistent volumes*, and noting that this is not Helm's strong point):

 ```shell
 $ helm del RELEASE
 ```

-*NOTE*: To avoid data loss, deleting a release does not delete the underlying persistent volumes.
-Delete those manually in the "Storage" tab in GKE or via `kubectl`.

 ### DNS